Updated: Mar 15, 2021

 Your baby is all grown up and ready for college.
-As a parent, it's a very bittersweet time.
+As a parent, it's bittersweet.
 On the one hand, you're proud of the young adult you raised and excited for the next chapter in their life.
-But there's always the nervousness about coping with an empty nest, especially if you don't have any younger children at home.
-Part of you is a bit excited for a kid-free household — can you even remember what that feels like?
-Still, you're struggling to come to terms with the whole "letting go" thing.
+On the other hand, you could be feeling nervous about being kid-free.

 Here are few tips that should help as you're coping with an empty nest as your college-bound student heads to campus.

-So what is empty nest syndrome?
-According to the Mayo Clinic, it's not a clinical diagnosis, but it is the very real feeling of sadness and even grief parents sometimes experience when their last child leaves home.
-However, if you go into the transition with the understanding that it will be an emotionally bumpy time for all, you'll be better equipped to ride the highs and lows.
+According to the Mayo Clinic, it's not a clinical diagnosis, but it is the very real feeling of sadness and even grief parents sometimes experience when their only or last child leaves home.
+Going into the transition with the understanding that it will be an emotionally bumpy time for all can help you prepare to ride the highs and lows.
 There is nothing abnormal about having conflicting feelings about your child leaving the nest.
 You may feel sad, nostalgic, excited, nervous and hopeful — all at the same time.

 You know all of that "you" time you've sacrificed over the years?
-Now is your time to reclaim it and embrace the other roles that parenting full-time didn't allow you to pursue.
+Now is your time to reclaim it.
 Raise your hand for a volunteer project that excites you, take a painting class, and train for a 5K race — you know, all of those so-called bucket list items you've been putting aside.

 Coping with your empty nest could mean embracing it.
 You and your spouse have weathered the ups and downs of parenting together for many years, and now it's time for the two of you.
 Relish this new phase of your relationship, and enjoy doing things as a couple again like planning a vacation or weekend getaway, setting up regular date nights, tackling home projects or getting together with friends.